Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 1. Product service: show products with an api call.

 As you can see on the pictures there are a couple of products shown.
-These products are coming from the productservice API that is connected to the MySQL database.
+These products are coming from the productservice API that is connected to a MySQL database.

 <table>
   <tr>